 Graham is a management consultant who works with businesses involved in social housing development including housing associations, local authorities and private developers.

 He is currently at Altair Ltd where he focuses on supporting housing associations with strategy development, business planning and organisational change.

 Prior to that Graham worked extensively in Local Government for over 20 years where he held a variety of posts working on the first wave of Housing PFI schemes, the Housing Association development programme and a range of complex regeneration schemes.
 He subsequently held a number of senior management roles in Housing, Customer Services, Revenues and Housing Benefits.

-Graham is a member of the Operations Committee.
+Graham is Chair of the Project Committee.

 Andrew is Chief Financial Officer of Equinity PLC.
 Andrew is an experienced CFO with a track record of national and international delivery in blue chip companies including Unilever, Cadbury Schweppes, Premier Foods, Bupa, and most recently as Group CFO at Mitie Plc.